TomOnTime/utfutil/README.md

 Have you encountered this situation?
 Code that has worked for years suddenly breaks.
-It turns out someone tried to use it with a file that came from a MS-Windows system and everything breaks.
+It turns out someone tried to use it with a file that came from a MS-Windows system.
+Now this perfectly good code stops working.

 Looking at a hex dump you realize every other byte is \0.
 WTF?
 No, UTF.
 More specifically UTF-16LE with an optional BOM.

 What does all that mean?
 Well, first you should read ["The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)"](http://www.joelonsoftware.com/articles/Unicode.html) by Joel Spolsky.

+Now you understand what the problem is, but how do you fix it?
-Now you are an expert.
-You can spend an afternoon trying to figure out how the heck to put all that together and use `golang.org/x/text/encoding/unicode` to decode UTF-16LE.
-However I've already done that for you.
-Now you can take the easy way out change `ioutil.ReadFile()` to `utfutil.ReadFile()`.
+Well, you can spend a week trying to figure out how to use `golang.org/x/text/encoding/unicode` and you'll be able to decode UTF-16LE files.

+However, if you don't have a week, you can just use this module.
+You can take the easy way out change `ioutil.ReadFile()` to `utfutil.ReadFile()`.
 Everything will just work.

+The goal of `utfutl` is to provide replacement functions that magically do the right thing.

 ### utfutil.ReadFile() is the equivalent of ioutil.ReadFile()